zy31415/jackscarrental/README.md

 ```bash
 python scripts_you_want_to_run.py
 ```
 ## Code structure
 All core computational codes are under jackscarrental/ directory as a python library.

 Test, example and demo codes are under tests/ directory.

 ## Implementation details

+Two techniques are used to improve performance.
+- Results from scipy.stats.poisson are cached.
+- Use numpy matrix operation wherever possible to avoid python loop, which is slow.